 - A 1.25L drink bottle makes an efficient in-ground watering system – just punch some small holes around the base with a skewer or nail, then bury in the hole beside a new plant with the lid showing just above the mulch.
-Unscrew the lid & fill up with water (or nutrients such as seaweed) and you have a slow release system to help your new plant establish and as an ongoing drought proof watering system.
+Unscrew the lid & fill up with water (or nutrients such as seaweed) – you have a slow release watering system to help your new plant establish.
+It also is an alternative way to provide drought-proof irrigation.
 The plant gets the water right where it needs it – at the root zone!

 Plastic bottles with handles such as 2 litre milk bottles, large 4 litre purified bottled water containers and some juice bottles all make suitable watering cans with virtually no effort!